KomodoPlatform/developer-docs/additional-assets/templates/002-crypto-conditions-template.md

 Can you visualize in your head a customer using this feature?
 Why are they interested?
 Carry on a conversation with them in your head, as though you are trying to get them to use the feature.
 What points did you have to use to get them to make a purchase?
 Write down those notes here.

 Are there any general technical points that you need to make?
-Is there something unique about the way that you use this model that needs to be mentioned here, and not in the Installation/Walkthrough/Other/RPC's sections?
+Is there something unique about the way that you use this module that needs to be mentioned here, and not in the Installation/Walkthrough/Other/RPC's sections?

 Read through some of the existing CC documentation on developers.komodoplatform.com and see if your explanation is somewhere on par with what we already have.